aws-samples/aws-secretsmgr-workshop/1_RotatePublicRDS/README.md

 ### Introduction

 This module shows how to use AWS Secrets Manager for rotating the password for a publicly-facing Amazon RDS database.
-Thi is similar to

 ### Architecture Overview